 MS CHEYNE (Ginninderra-Manager of Government Business, Attorney-General, Minister for Human Rights, Minister for City and Government Services and Minister for the Night-Time Economy) (4.53): In the spirit of birthdays-I do not know what happened nine months before this week in any of those years-I rise to wish my adviser, Naomi, a happy birthday for yesterday.
 She brings so much joy and light to our office.
 We were able to respond in kind yesterday with temporary tattoos, balloons, a lot of joy and laughter, windchimes and some Lego.
 That is a pretty good birthday.
 I am very lucky to have her and, indeed, my entire team.
 It was great to come together to celebrate.

-MR RATTENBURY (Kurrajong) (4.54): Very simply, it would be remiss of me not to note that it is the birthday of my media adviser, Jordan Maloney, today.
+MR RATTENBURY (Kurrajong) (4.54): Very simply, I would be remiss if I did not note that it is my media adviser, Jordan Maloney's birthday today.

 Discussion concluded.